Updated: Mar 4

 Many different kinds of indoor air pollutants can occur in a home.
 These include:

 HVAC or dehumidifying units

-The air inside your home can also become polluted from things outside like radon, general air pollution – from cars, planes, factories, etc – and, from pesticides.
+The air inside your home can also become polluted from things outside like radon, general air pollution – from cars, planes, factories, etc. – and pesticides.

-The degree of pollution and level of severity of each of these depends on the situation, so it is important to be aware of the effects of each.
+The degree of pollution and severity of each of these depends on the situation, so it is important to be aware of the effects of each.

 What Can You Do?

-Whether it is a home that you own already and just want to reassure yourself, or a home that you are thinking about buying, getting an inspection to test the air quality is a good idea.
+Whether it is a home, you own already and want to reassure yourself or a home you are thinking about buying, getting an inspection to test the air quality is a good idea.

 Inspectors can test for radon and mold, which are two things that can severely hinder the quality of the air in a home.

-They can also look for insulation that may contain asbestos, which is a deadly chemical known to cause cancer.
+They can also look for insulation that may contain asbestos, a deadly chemical known to cause cancer.

 Make sure that your home is properly ventilated.